|

 • Location: The area east of Homer Street and south of Robson Street

-Engine 374 pulled the first passenger train to Vancouver in 1887, and inside the free exhibit, you’ll discover the history of CPR and the roundtable nearby.
+At Davie Street and Pacific Blvd, Engine 374, which pulled the first passenger train to Vancouver in 1887, sits in its Pavilion.
+Inside, a free exhibit showcases the history of CPR and the roundtable.

 Aquabus Tour

+From the CPR roundtable, walk to the waterfront to the Aquabus dock.
+It’s best to purchase an all-day pass which gives on and off privileges.
 The colorful little boats offer great city views of BC Place Stadium, Science World (the round golf ball), and the areas that hosted Expo ’86.

 The Aquabus is a blessing to Vancouverites because it’s a way to get around without the hassle of rush hour traffic and road congestion.
 After a tour of False Creek, disembark at Stamps Lamping for a leisurely lunch with a view.